ligato/cn-infra/docs/tutorials/04_kv-store.md

 The broker must be initialized with a key prefix that becomes the root for the kv tree that the broker will operate on.
-The broker uses the key prefix for all of  its operations (Get, List, Put, Delete).In this example will use `/myplugin/`.
+The broker uses the key prefix for all of  its operations (Get, List, Put, Delete).
+In this example we will use `/myplugin/`.

 ```go
 broker := p.KVStore.NewBroker("/myplugin/")